trussworks/terraform-aws-root-login-notifications/README.md

 * CloudWatch event rule to filter for console logins with the root account or Administrator user.
 * CloudWatch metric to trigger CW event when console rule is triggered
-* CloudWatch event target to send notifications to an SNS topic.(optional)
+* CloudWatch event target to send notifications to an SNS topic (optional)

 ## Usage